cwgaldino/brixs/README.rst

   ss = br.Spectra()

-For example on how to deal with data from ADRESS beamline at PSI, go to the examples folder.
+Refer to the folder examples on GitHub for code examples.